MateenSQ/BusinessReportingLocal/README.md

 Providing yourself with the "Seacht" claim would allow you to view any published report.
 Employees of Seacht would utilize the information as they see fit, also able to make reports to publish for other Seacht persons to see.

 ## Admin Access
-Providing yourself with "Admin" claim allows you to manage other users, able to change their approved status and claims
+Providing yourself with "Admin" claim allows you to manage other users, available by clicking on 'Your Account' on the top right and then 'Manage Other Users'.
+Admins can approve newly registered users as well as give users the appropriate rights they should have.